ThomasWeinert/FluentDOM/readme.txt

 You can select, traverse and manipulate them.

 --------------------------------------------------------------------------------
- Backwards Compatibility Breaks
+ Backwards Compatibility Breaks To FluentDOM 4.x
 --------------------------------------------------------------------------------

 Version 5 is a major rewrite.
-It now uses namespaces.
-The original FluentDOM classes (FluentDOM, FluentDOMCore and FluentDOMStyle are merged into the new FluentDOM\Query class.
+It now uses php namespaces.
+The original FluentDOM classes (FluentDOM, FluentDOMCore and FluentDOMStyle) are merged into the new FluentDOM\Query class.
+Here is a FluentDOM class in the global namespace with factory functions.
+FluentDOM::query() creates a new Fluent\Query instance.

 New classes extend the existing DOM classes of PHP to provide convenience and work around bugs.

+The old Loaders are gone and replaced with the new FluentDOM\Loadable interface.